juliogomez/devops/README.md

 And it will automatically upgrade the deployment in your local k8s cluster (minikube).
 Easy!

-When you are done, you can delete your deployment by pressing 'ctrl+c' in the window where you run `draft connect`, and execute:
+When you are done, you can delete your deployment by executing:

 `draft delete`